sspacecadett/reproject_data_in_folder/README.md

-# reproject_data_in_folder
-Batch reprojection tool for vector datasets
+# Batch reprojection tool for vector datasets
+***

+Reprojects any range of vector datasets to match the projection of a given dataset.

+Currently only works for datasets with equal datums.